mariosgit/mbLifter/README.md

 Clip indicator - lights up when one of the channels opamps runs into clipping, that is signal level above +-10V peak to peak.

 Other features Reverse voltage protection, requires +-12V and needs +-25mA.
+Width = 5HP = 25mm = almost 1".

 ### But Why ?